squizzi/bumblebee/README.md

 Bumblebee is an application core environment automater written in python.
 Environments with valid debuginfo packages are spun up on demand on the container host using docker.

-The code base for bumblebee was created with RHEL/CentOS in mind but it can be tweaked to fit any distro.

 ## Client install from source

  * Python 2.x